alchemis/LyraVickyCrestsMod/patch/Mods/LyraVickyCrests/Readme.txt

     >Kabutops crest: Axis Factory chests
     >Omastar crest: Church of Theolia during .karma, by the altar
     >Aerodactyl crest: Garufa Sanctuary during .karma, by the hole in the floor in the room in the back.
-    >Broken Halo: During chapter 16.1 Paragon story, also avaliable at Shayda's in ng+
+    >Broken Halo: During chapter 16.1 Paragon story, also avaliable at Shayda's in NG+
     >Everything else: Crestie's shop in Luck's Tent, gets new crests every 2 badges (starting at badge 2)

 What does Breloom crest do?